apache/couchdb-documentation/src/config/http.rst

     reset form or cause damage by issuing a database delete request.

-    To prevent this, CouchDB can require a matching request header before processing any request.
+    To prevent this, CouchDB can require a matching request header before processing any write request (defined as any method other than `GET`, `HEAD` or `OPTIONS`).
 The correct value of this header is unknown to the attacker and so their attack fails.

     To enable CSRF protection, add the custom request header `X-CouchDB-CSRF` wih value `true` to any request.
 The response will